Working with RadWindow

 This topic will explain you how to work with the RadWindow in details.
-It will make you familiar with the following:

 In order to use the RadWindow in your application you have to add a reference to the Telerik.Windows.Controls.Navigation assembly in your project.